JamesLouie/handbook-pages/docs/excelling-in-the-workplace/fundamentals-code.md

 The second level of design principles applies the foundational principles into practical advice.

+### Keep it Simple, Stupid (KISS)

+Code that is simpler is better than code that is complex.
+When code is complex, it makes it harder to maintain and takes more time and effort to read and change.
+That is not to say there is no complex code in the world, but try to simplify it such that it removes unneccessary ambiguity.

 ### Don't Repeat Yourself (DRY)

 Code is power because it defines a specific set of actions, once defined never has to be defined again.
 Unfortunately that is not the case and we repeat our code all over the place.
 Copy...Pasta... all over.
 We realize we need to change that code, now we have to find all the instances of that copy/paste and update them to follow the new pattern.